Reviews You Can Rely On

 Type of Boot Casual winter wear

 The Kamik Momentum 3 is a no-brainer as a high-value winter boot and is among the most comfortable options we tested.
 This Canadian brand uses a plush faux fur interior lining to keep your feet cozy and warm, even in arctic temperatures, and the bungee lacing system gifts a slip-on entry.
 The Momentum 3 was a delight for lighter-duty outings and kept us from sliding on most surfaces besides ice.
 The nylon upper is DWR-finished and sheds snow effectively, with the faux fur collar further gifting protection from the outside elements.
+One of our testers said, “At such a reasonable price, this boot is well worth the buy.

 The Momentum 3 isn't the best choice for more adventurous pursuits, with a naturally loose fit keeping your foot comfortable rather than secure.
-If you're seeking a tighter fit, take a look at the Columbia Minx Shorty III, which comes in at a similar price point as the Momentum but offers less warmth.
-While the Kamik offers acceptable traction and durability, there are better options for more technical pursuits.
+If you're seeking a tighter fit, look at the Columbia Minx Shorty III, which comes in at a similar price point as the Momentum but offers less warmth.
+While the Kamik offers acceptable traction and durability, better options exist for more technical pursuits.
 The Baffin Chloe and Muck Boot Arctic Ice are more durable and offer more traction, though the Muck Boot can't beat the Kamik's comfort and fit.
-The Keen Revel IV Polar matched the Momentum 3 in overall score, but is quite different.
-While its traction is quite a bit more impressive, it is three inches shorter than the Momentum 3, giving less protection from the elements.
+The Keen Revel IV Polar matched the Momentum 3 in overall score but is quite different.
+While its traction is quite impressive, it is three inches shorter than the Momentum 3, giving less protection from the elements.
 Also, testers didn't find the Revel IV quite as comfortable.
 Ultimately, the Kamik Momentum 3 is a favorite comfort boot among our testers, and when considering its price, it is a worthy budget option for most shoppers.

 Read more: Kamik Momentum 3 review